LinneB/LinneBot/CONTRIBUTING.md

 Make sure to run `npm run lint` before commiting your changes.

 As for code style, there's no enforced style guide.
 But you can look through the source code to get the *general* idea.

+### Conventional commits

+When commiting, make sure to follow the [Conventional Commits](https://www.conventionalcommits.org) convention.

+When opening issues and pull requests, make sure to tag it properly (feature request, question, etc.)